sultanul-ovi/ML_DL_Notes/README.md

 ## Polynomial Regression

 Polynomial Regression is suitable for modeling the non-linear relationship between the dependent and independent variables.
 It extends linear regression by introducing polynomial terms into the regression equation.
+- **When to Use**: Suitable for modeling non-linear relationships.
+Useful in cases where the relationship between variables is curvilinear.
+- **When Not to Use**: Avoid for simple linear relationships.
+Can lead to overfitting if the polynomial degree is set too high.

 #### Implementation
 ```python